Private notebooks

 You cannot complete this task via the Snowsight user interface; you must use an explicit SQL command (in a SQL cell of a notebook or in a worksheet, for example).

-Viewing information about private notebooks and personal databases¶
+Viewing information about private notebooks and personal databases

-Individual users can use Snowsight to view information about notebooks.
+Individual users can use Snowsight to view information about their notebooks.
 Go to Projects » Notebooks.
 The owner of the notebook is listed as the user.

 For information about databases, including personal databases, go to Data » Databases.
-You can easily see which
+You can easily see which databases are personal databases because they have the USER$ prefix.

 DESCRIBE NOTEBOOK USER$.PUBLIC.bobr_private_notebook;

-For example, show the current user’s personal database:
+To show a current user’s personal database:

 SHOW DATABASES LIKE 'USER$BOBR';

-For personal databases, the value in the kind
+For personal databases, the value in the kind column is PERSONAL DATABASE.